Fulbright (U.S.) Scholar Program

 The Fulbright U.S. Scholar Program offers approximately 400 awards yearly in more than 135 countries for U.S. citizens to teach, conduct research and carry out professional projects around the world.
 College and university faculty, as well as artists and professionals from a wide range of fields can join over 400,000 Fulbrighters who have come away with enhanced skills, new connections, and greater mutual understanding.

-The awards catalog has been updated for the 2026-2027 awards cycle and can be browsed at https://fulbrightscholars.org/awards/search.
+The awards catalog is now updated for the 2027-2028 awards cycle and can be browsed at https://fulbrightscholars.org/awards/search.

 Applicants